Pope Leo XIV

 Childhood and Family

 The future Pope was born on September 14, 1955, in Chicago, Illinois.
-His father, Louis Marius Prevost, was half French and half Italian and held an administrative position at a school, while his mother, Spanish Mildred Martinez, was a librarian.
-However, the new head of the Catholic Church also has African and Caribbean ancestry.
+His father, Louis Marius Prevost, was half French and half Italian and worked in school administration, while his mother, Mildred Martinez from Spain, was a librarian.
+The new head of the Catholic Church also has African and Caribbean roots.

 Besides Robert, the family had two other boys, Louis and John.

-Robert's childhood, or Rob as he was called back then, took place in the village of Dolton, south of Chicago.
+Robert's childhood—or Rob as he was called back then—unfolded in the village of Dolton, south of Chicago.
 He grew up as an ordinary boy, went to school, and attended church.
-Like in any other family, he occasionally got into scuffles with his brothers.
+Like any kid, he occasionally got into scuffles with his brothers.
 Louis, the older brother, recalled once pushing little Rob down the stairs.

-Even as a child, Robert loved playing priest, and his family teased him about becoming a Pope in the future.
+Even as a child, Robert loved playing priest, and his family joked about him becoming Pope someday.
 The joke turned out to be prophetic.

 Robert Francis Prevost and his brothers in childhood